A7med7777/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 <br>3-add_nodeint_end.c: a function that adds a new node at the end of a listint_t list.
 <br>4-free_listint.c: a function that frees a listint_t list.
 <br>5-free_listint2.c: a function that frees a listint_t list.
+<br>6-pop_listint.c: a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).